jayadeepravuri/Project-4/README.md

 # Agile Development

-A Kaban board was used in GitHub to create the agile development process – see the board [here]( https://github.com/users/sarahgoodwin93/projects/3 "Kaban board for Wild Swim Scotland Project")
+A Kaban board was used in GitHub to create the agile development process – see the board [here]( https://github.com/users/jayadeepravuri/projects/2 "Kaban board for Agape project")

-User stories were labelled using the MoSCoW method.

 [Back to Top](#agape)